Galileo88/Galileos-Planet-Pack/README.md

 # Changelog:
 ## v1.6.1.0
 ## REQUIRES GPP_TEXTURES 4.1.0
-* Fixed a null spam problem caused by Sigma Loading Screens when KSP-AVC not installed.

-Rather than download GPP again, download Sigma LoadingScreens [from right here](https://github.com/Sigma88/Sigma-LoadingScreens/releases/tag/v0.3.3) and copy the LoadingScreens folder into your GPP folder.
-Allow file overwrites.

 * Update for Kopernicus 1.3.1-5
 * File structures have changed to take full advantage of On Demand Loading in Kopernicus